Praevalitana

 Praevalitana (also Prevalitana, Prevaliana, Praevaliana or Prevalis) was a Late Roman province that existed between c.
 284 and c.
-600. It included parts of present-day Montenegro, northern Albania, and part of present-day Kosovo.
-Its capital city was Scodra.
+600. It included parts of present-day Montenegro, Albania, and part of present-day Kosovo.
+Its capital city was Doclea, later Scodra.

-History

 Background

-The Roman Empire conquered the Adriatic-Balkanic region after the Third Illyrian War (168 BC), the Romans defeated Gentius, the last king of Illyria, at Scodra in 168 BC and captured him, bringing him to Rome in 165 BC.
-Four client-republics were set up, which were in fact controlled by Rome.
+The Roman Empire conquered the Adriatic-Balkanic region after the Third Illyrian War, in which the Romans defeated Gentius, the last king of Illyria, at Scodra in 168 BC and captured him, bringing him to Rome in 165 BC.
+Four client-republics were set up, which were in fact governed by Roman administrators.

-Later, Illyricum was directly governed by Rome and organized as a Roman province, with Scodra as its capital.
-Illyricum was split into two in 10 AD, Pannonia and Dalmatia.
-The province of Dalmatia spread inland to cover all of the Dinaric Alps and most of the eastern Adriatic coast, including all actual Montenegro.
+In 27 BC, the region was organized as a Roman province called Illyricum, directly governed by Rome and with Scodra as its capital.
+Illyricum was split into two in AD 10, as the provinces of Pannonia and Dalmatia.
+The province of Dalmatia spread inland to cover all of the Dinaric Alps and most of the eastern Adriatic coast, including all of Montenegro.

 Province

 The province of Praevalitana was established during the reign of Emperor Diocletian (r.
-284–305) from the southeastern corner of the former province of Dalmatia and became part of the Diocese of Moesia (290-357), one of 12 dioceses created by Diocletian within his tetrarchy.
-It was named Praevalitana (the region before the valley) because it stood directly to the west of Kosovo field.
+284–305) from the southeastern corner of the former province of Dalmatia and became part of the Diocese of Moesia (290–357), one of 12 dioceses created by Diocletian within his tetrarchy.
+It was perhaps named Praevalitana (meaning "the region before the valley") because it stood directly to the west of Kosovo field.

-The Diocese of Moesia was later divided in two, the Diocese of Dacia in the north and the Diocese of Macedonia to the south.
-Praevalitana initially was part of the Diocese of Macedonia but later moved into the Diocese of Dacia (which comprised Dacia Mediterranea, Dacia Ripensis, Dardania and Moesia Prima), a subdivision of the Praetorian prefecture of Illyricum (395).
+The Diocese of Moesia was later divided in two and reorganized as the Diocese of Dacia in the north and the Diocese of Macedonia in the south.
+Praevalitana initially was part of the Diocese of Macedonia but was later moved into the Diocese of Dacia (which comprised Dacia Mediterranea, Dacia Ripensis, Dardania and Moesia Prima), a subdivision of the Praetorian prefecture of Illyricum (395).
 A province of brief existence, Macedonia Salutaris, was divided between Praevalitana and Epirus Nova (412).

 After the Western Roman Empire collapsed in 476, the region remained under the rule of the Eastern Roman Empire.
 In the 530s, Byzantine generals of Emperor Justinian I (r.
-527–565) used Praevalitana as a base for military campaign against Ostrogoths in Dalmatia during the Gothic War.
+527–565) used Praevalitana as a base for military campaigns against the Ostrogoths in Dalmatia during the Gothic War.

-Aftermath

 During the Migration Period, Praevalitana was overrun by invasions of the Avars and Slavs.
-In the 6th and 7th centuries, they destroyed main cities and overran much of the hinterland.
+In the 6th and 7th centuries, they destroyed the province's main cities and overran much of the hinterland.